 2.3.1 Being late for a booking time or reservation may result in the time being booked for another producer that requests the time.
 3 such instances may result in a suspension of reservation rights for up to 6 months.

-2.3.2 The user is responsible for informing the ETV staff if equipment or facilities previously booked will not be utilized or if there is a change in the pick-up or return time.
+2.3.2 The user is responsible for informing the ETV staff if equipment or facilities previously booked will not be used or if there is a change in the pick-up or return time.
 Staff reserves the right to re-assign use of facilities or equipment if the user is more than thirty (30) minutes late.

 2.3.4 It is the user's responsibility to identify himself/herself to the person(s) being recorded, especially if the subject is not aware of the recording.
 At no time may an access user identify themselves as an employee or agent of ETV or the City of Eagan.